Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Prolactin levels are normal

-In women, the level of this hormone in the blood can range from 4.5-49 ng / ml to 136-1483 μIU / ml, as it depends on which day of the cycle the analysis is taken.
-The phases are:
+In women, the level of this hormone in the blood can range from 4.5-49 ng/ml to 136-1483 µIU/ml, as it depends on what day of the cycle the test is taken.
+There are phases:

-During pregnancy, a woman's prolactin is elevated (the hormone changes its level depending on the period):
+During pregnancy, a woman’s prolactin is increased (the hormone changes its level depending on the period):

 • 2nd trimester: 13.0-166.0 ng/ml;